tsaqifmaulana444/tmaulana/README.md

 - Interested at python programming language

-- Like to learn new things
+- Love to learn new things

 - Able to do teamwork